luko82/djn-rct-wbp-base/README.md

 $ backend/manage.py makemigrations
 $ backend/manage.py migrate
 ```
+Note:
+1. Your django settings secret key should be created at the end of your "activate" script in your virtualenv.
 5. Install npm packages
 ```
 $ cd frontend
 $ npm install
 ```

-Notes:
-1. Your django settings secret key should be created at the end of your "activate" script in your virtualenv.